 The Bible

-Those who have failed to read the Bible may wonder if reincarnation is compatible with it and if it is mentioned at all.
+Those who have not read the Bible may wonder whether reincarnation is compatible with it and whether it is mentioned at all.
 Very clearly, the Bible rejects the doctrine of reincarnation.
 Life after death for Christians means either eternal separation from God or eternal life in God’s presence.

 Orthodoxy and Reincarnation